LacunaOmnibus/MontyLacuna/doc/getting_started_running.rst

     python bin/create_config_file.py

 That will ask you several questions, and then create your config file for you.
+Note that, when the script asks you to type your password, it will not actually print what you type onto the screen.
+You'll type, but you won't see anything.
+That's OK; it's just doing that to keep your little sister who's watching over your shoulder from seeing your password.

 .. _run_test_script: